okorach/sonar-tools/sonar-audit.md

 - `-h`: Displays help and exits
 - `-u`, `-t`, `-h`, `-v`: See **sonar-tools** [common parameters](README.md#common-params)

+## Token Permissions

+To be able to audit everything, the token provided to `sonar-audit` should have the global `Administer System` permission and `Browse`and `Administer` permission on all projects.

 ## Configuration file

 `sonar-audit` can be configured with a configuration file to select what to audit and some different other audit parameters.
 You can create a default config file in the home directory by running `sonar-audit --config`